DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.2.5 Registration, proofing, and establishment of identity
     - Within an organization, new employees prove their identity with appropriate documentation during the hiring process
         - in-person identity proofing includes things like passport, DL, birth cert etc
     - 🆎Knowledge-based authentication relies on preset questions such as "What is your pet's name?" and the answers.
 Online orgs often use knowledge-based authentication (KBA) for identity-proofing of someone new (e.g. a new customer creating a new bank/savings account).
 It can be susceptible to attacks because of the availability of the answers on social media or other sites.
+Knowledge-based authentication (KBA) processes ask a user a series of questions based on their history that is recorded in 📝authoritative sources.
     - 🆎Dynamic knowledge-based authentication relies on facts or data that the user already knows that can be used to create questions they can answer on an as-needed basis (for example, a previous address or a school they attended).
         - example questions include past vehicle purchases, amount of mortgage payment, previous addresses, DL numbers
         - 🥛Identity proofing can be done by comparing user information that the organization already has, like account numbers or personal information.
              - they then query authoritative information (e.g. credit bureaus or gov agencies) for matches
         - 🥛Out-of-band identity proofing relies on an alternate channel like a phone call or text message.
     - 🆎 Cognitive Passwords: security questions that are gathered during account creation, which are later used as questions for authentication (e.g. name of pet, color of first car etc).
+A cognitive password asks a series of questions, but these are questions that the user previously answered, such as your favorite color.
 A cognitive password authenticates users based on a series of facts or answers to questions that they know.
 Preset questions for cognitive passwords typically rely on common information about a user like their mother's maiden name or the name of their pet, and that information can frequently be found on the internet.
 The best cognitive password systems let users make up their own questions.
         - one of the flaws associated with cognitive passwords is that the information is often available on social media sites or general internet searches
 - 5.2.6 Federated Identity Management (FIM)
     - Federated Identity Management (FIM) systems (a form of SSO. 📝SSO is a benefit of identity management, not a type of identity management.) are often used by cloud-based apps